maurizuki/BIExchangeRates.Client/README.md

 **referenceDate** DateTime
 The reference date for the exchange rates.
 **currencyIsoCode** string
-The ISO code of the reference currency ("EUR" or "USD", case insensitive).
+The ISO code of the reference currency ("EUR", "USD" or "ITL", case insensitive).
 **language** Language
 The language of the returned data.